Excell Research COVID-19 Protocols

 If the subject responds “No” to both of those questions, the subject’s appointment is confirmed for a Face-to-Face visit.

-b) Site staff will instruct the subject prior to their appointment that they are required to have a mask or facial covering to enter the facility.
-All site staff (Investigators, Raters, Study Coordinators, Lab Technicians, Front Office staff, Research Assistants, Onsite Monitors/CRA’s, etc) will also be required to wear a mask or facial covering while in the office.
+b) Site staff will instruct the subject prior to their appointment that they are required to have a mask or facial covering while completing a COVID-19 questionnaire and temperature check.
+Face covering will be optional once the patient has displayed and confirmed no symptoms of COVID-19.
+As of June 15, 2021, upon patient request, all site staff (Investigators, Raters, Study Coordinators, Lab Technicians, Front Office staff, Research Assistants, Onsite Monitors/CRA’s, etc) will be required to wear a mask or facial covering while meeting with a patient.

 i) If the subject presents with a fever, the subject is immediately asked to leave, and the adverse event is documented appropriately per the protocol.
 The exam room is disinfected using Cavi Wipes and Lysol Spray, pillowcases and exam table paper is removed and bagged, all equipment in the room is sanitized and the room is then decommissioned until the next business day.